lhapaipai/symfony-vite-dev/docs/src/guide/multiple-configurations.md

         config1:
             build_directory: build-1
             script_attributes:
-                # you can define your attributes that you want to apply
+                # you can define attributes that you want to apply
                 # for all your script tags

             link_attributes:
-                # you can define your attributes that you want to apply
+                # you can define attributes that you want to apply
                 # for all your link tags

         config2: